theguly/theguly.github.io/_posts/2020-09-04-Achieve-Pareto-Principle-in-secure-code-review,-or-die-trying.md

 There was be no beer with friends, no late night hacking sessions, no camping, and I think I also missed early morning wake up with Enter the Ninja.

-ESC was a thing even in 2020, and I'm proud to have played my part.
+ESC has been a thing even in 2020, and I'm proud to have played my part.

 Thanks to [ORGA](https://www.endsummercamp.org/index.php/ESC20-Orga)!